 How To Make it Step by Step

-• Chop both dark and milk chocolate into small pieces for even melting.
+- Chop the dark and milk chocolate into small pieces for quick and easy melting.

-• Place the chocolate in a heatproof bowl and set it over the saucepan.
+- Place the chocolate in a heatproof bowl and place it over the saucepan to start the melting process.

-• Stir gently until the chocolate is fully melted and glossy.
+- Stir gently until the chocolate is completely melted and glossy, making sure there are no lumps.

 How to Store